 What is Conformal Cooling?

 In a conformally cooled mold, the cooling channels follow the profile of the part as closely as possible.
 This means that the cooling channels are more effective at transferring heat, thus improving cooling efficiency.
 However, it is very difficult to manufacture these types of cooling channels with conventional machining techniques.
 Conformal cooling often demands the addition of cooling chambers with baffles or multi-part molds.
-However, metal additive manufacturing, specifically DMLS (Direct Metal Laser Sintering) has reached the point where it can be used to build reliable injection molds with these complex cooling channels printed in the most optimal positions, a feat that is simply not possible with CNC or EDM machines.
+However, metal additive manufacturing, specifically DMLS (Direct Metal Laser Sintering) has reached the point where it can be used to build reliable injection molds with these complex cooling channels printed in the most optimal positions, a feat that is simply not possible with CNC (Computer Numerical Control, which uses automated machine tools) or EDM (Electrical Discharge Machining, which removes material via electrical discharges).
 There is almost no limit to the cooling channel complexity in a printed mold.
-For more information, see our guide on What is Conformal Cooling.

 When is Conformal Cooling Used?